-3 Configuration of the drought forecasts
+25 3 Configuration of the drought forecasts

-To forecast droughts using the MOAWRs approach, three steps are needed (see also Fig. S1): (1) the WR classification, to determine the main patterns of 500 hPa geopotential anomalies; (2) the daily WR attribution, to determine which is the closest WR classified previously for a forecasted (or reanalyzed) geopotential anomaly for each day and member, and the calculation of the MOAWRs; (3) the predictor assignation, to determine which WR, or combination of WRs, is the best predictor of droughts for each grid point.
+To forecast droughts using the MOAWRs approach, 3 steps are needed (see also Fig. S1 in the SI): 1) the WR classification, to determine the main patterns of 500hPa geopotential anomalies; 2) the daily WR attribution, to determine which is the closest WR classified previously for a forecasted (or reanalyzed) geopotential anomaly for each day and member, and the calculation of the MOAWRs; 3) the predictor assignation, to determine which WR, or combination of WRs, is the best predictor of droughts

+30 for each grid point.
 These different steps are now detailed.